The achievement of a degrowth future requires system change not green new deals

 One critic said of the decision by the main opposition parties: “To fight against net zero is fighting against gravity” (Source).

-When they were in government last (2013-2022), the conservatives undermined any attempts to address climate change, which has held back Australia from making a transition to smooth renewables and made the costs of such a shift much higher.
+When they were in government last (2013-2022), the conservatives undermined any attempts to address climate change, which has held back Australia from making a smooth transition to renewables and made the costs of such a shift much higher.

 These deniers have always been around though as Paul Sweezy noted.